PolymerPatel/MSE_Analytics_Calculator/README.md

 Goals:<br>
 - Explain a single-component phase diagram as a map of equilibrium phases as a function of state variables (temperature, time, pressure)<br>
-- Break it into three stages: cooling to freezing point, the plateau, and additional
+- Break it into three stages: cooling to freezing point, the plateau, and additional melting

 During Materials Laboratory, PolymerPatel conducted an experiment to correlate Tin-Bismuth alloys with their literature-referenced melting temperatures.
 It demonstrated that one could identify valuable materials in waste streams through thermal properties and cooling curves.